This programme is for GPhC and HCPC registered professionals only. If you are a nurse or midwife, please review this course page.

-This 40 credit Masters course (level 7) is delivered part time over 6 months and comprises two compulsory 20 credit modules which are taken consecutively.
-Both modules must be passed to be awarded the Practice Certificate in Independent Prescribing.
-Forty credits is approximately 400 hours of student endeavour.
+This 40 credit Masters course (level 7) is delivered part-time over six months and comprises two compulsory 20 credit modules, which are taken consecutively, and an overarching non-credit bearing module that includes the period of supervised learning in practice and portfolio.
+All modules must be passed to be awarded the Practice Certificate in Independent Prescribing.
+40 credits is approximately 400 hours of student endeavour.

-This course is currently open to pharmacists, physiotherapists, podiatrists, nurses, midwives, paramedics and therapeutic radiographers.
+This course is currently open to pharmacists, physiotherapists, podiatrists, paramedics and therapeutic radiographers.

-The course adopts a blended learning approach including interactive face-to-face study days, case studies, discussions and on-line learning.
+The course adopts a blended learning approach including interactive face-to-face study days, case studies, discussions and online learning.
 Teaching also includes working with simulated patients to develop communication and clinical skills.
-Your development is supported by learning in practice under the supervision of your designated medical practitioner (DMP).
-You should be spending at least 50% of your supervised learning in practice time with your DMP.
-Time with any other practitioners can support your learning and should be agreed in advance with your DMP.
+Your development is supported by learning in practice under the supervision of your Designated Prescribing Practitioner (DPP).
+You should be spending at least 50% of your supervised learning in practice time with your DPP.
+Time with any other practitioners can support your learning and should be agreed in advance with your DPP.

-There is a strong emphasis on self-directed learning to ensure that the content is related to your area of practice.
-The blending learning approach allows flexibility in managing your learning to fit in with professional and personal commitments.
+There is a strong emphasis on self-directed learning to ensure that the content is contextualised to your area of practice.
+The blending learning approach allows flexibility in managing your learning to support professional and personal commitments.

 There are a variety of assessment methods to ensure safe and effective practice.
-These include a case presentation, written assessments, calculations assessment, OSCE (objective structured clinical examinations) and completion of a structured learning and reflective portfolio.
+These include a case presentation, critical reflection, OSCE (objective structured clinical examinations), 24 mandatory SCRIPT modules and completion of a structured learning and reflective portfolio.

 Please note as you are qualified, registered and practicing professionals, you are subject to the fitness to practice procedure for your professional regulator.

-Interactive face to face teaching activities will include the use of real-life and simulated scenarios with case studies to develop competence in prescribing practice.
-You will develop clinical management plans and consider the care of the patient as part of a multi-disciplinary team.
+- Interactive face to face teaching activities include the use of real-life and simulated scenarios with case studies to develop competence in prescribing practice.
+You will develop clinical management plans and consider holistic care of the patient as part of a multi-disciplinary team.

-Role-play scenarios with the use of expert patient actors will facilitate development of strong communication and clinical skills, vital for positive interaction with patients and fellow healthcare professions.
-Further learning and development of prescribing competencies will be supported through lectures and distance learning via a virtual learning environment.
+- Role-play scenarios with the use of expert patient actors facilitates development of strong communication and clinical skills, vital for positive interaction with patients and fellow healthcare professionals.
+Further learning and development of prescribing competencies is supported through lectures and distance learning via a virtual learning environment.

-On successful completion, you will be awarded the Practice Certificate in Independent Prescribing.
+- On successful completion of the course, you will be awarded the Practice Certificate in Independent Prescribing.